swiftlang/swift-package-manager/Documentation/Usage.md

     $ swift package unedit Foo --force

-## Top of Tree Development
+### Top of Tree Development

 This feature allows overriding a dependency with a local checkout on the filesystem.
 This checkout is completely unmanaged by the package manager and will be used as-is.
-The only requirement is — the package name in the overridden checkout should not change.
+The only requirement is that the package name in the overridden checkout should not change.
 This is extremely useful when developing multiple packages in tandem or when working on packages alongside an application.